-Definition: Islamic Reinsurance (the Islamic Reinsurance standard)
+Definition: Islamic Reinsurance

-Islamic Reinsurance (Re-Takaful): "The agreement among insurance companies, on behalf of the insurance funds under their management, to devise a mechanism for the avoidance of part of the risks which the insurance funds may encounter.
-On the basis of such agreement a reinsurance fund which has a distinct legal personality and independent financial liability is formed through making contributions out of the insurance funds paid by the insurance clients on the basis of donation."
+Islamic Reinsurance (Re-Takaful) is an agreement among insurance companies, acting on behalf of the insurance funds they manage, to pool and reduce part of the risks those funds may encounter.
+The arrangement creates a reinsurance fund with distinct legal personality and independent financial liability, funded through donations from the underlying insurance funds.

 In simpler terms: Takaful operators pool risks by ceding part of their exposure to a reinsurer (ceding company) in exchange for contributions (premium).